ChanTsune/slice/README.md

 ## Usage

-To use Slice, run the following command:
+To use `slice`, run the following command:

 ```
 slice [options] <slice> <file...>